airctic/icevision/README.rst

 Why Mantishrimp
 ---------------
-- Mantisshrimp: An object-detection library
+- An agnostic object-detection library
 - Connects to different libraries/framework such as fastai, Pytorch Lightning, and Pytorch
-- Features a Unified Data API such: common Parsers (COCO, etc.),
+- Features a Unified Data API such: common Parsers (COCO, VOC, etc.)
 - Integrates community maintaned parsers for custom datasets shared on parsers hub
 - Provides flexible model implementations using different backbones
 - Helps both researchers and DL engineers in reproducing, replicating published models